Wheeler: Airlines Make Call About In-Flight Phones

 After Wheeler announced Thursday that he had circulated an item to expand access and choice of in-flight mobile broadband, he got some pushback from Capitol Hill.

 For example, Sen. Edward J. Markey (D-Mass.)
-Friday urged "caution and consultation" before extending in-flight use to voice calls.
+Friday urged "caution and consultation" before extending in-flight use to voice calls as well as accessing data.

 "Playing 'Words with Friends' is different than passengers having lengthy, loud 'conversations with friends' while in the tight, inescapable confines of an airline passenger cabin," said Markey.
 "The FCC should work closely with the flight attendants and pilots who serve the passengers as well as consumers, airlines, and the FAA in updating these policies."